 Search the WU Library Catalog & Articles

-Add resources – via the button “add” or with “drag and drop"
+Add resources – use the button add or drag and drop

 Correct or complete the description of the resource if necessary

-If you cannot find a book or journal in the WU library holdings:
+If you cannot find a book or e-book in the WU library holdings:

 - Please create a manual entry (title, author, type, date of publication).

-- Select the section you want to add the resource to and click Add.
+- Select the section to which you would like to add the resource and click Add.

-You can then use the pop-up window to send a purchase request to the library.
+You can then use the pop-up window to send an acquisition request to the library.

 - Please select the appropriate purchase option for your needs and enter a contact person.

-- As soon as the book is in the library holdings, all information on location and availability will be automatically updated on your reading list.
+- As soon as the book has been included in the library inventory, all information on location and availability will be updated automatically in your reading list.

-If a book or a journal is already in the WU library inventory, but a different version (e-book, e-journal) is required:
+If a book or an e-book is already in the WU library holdings, but a different version (print, electronic, new edition) is required:

-- Please also create your own manual entry for this - even if the desired book is already in stock as a printed version.
+- Please also create your own manual entry in this case – even if the desired book is already available as a printed version.

-- After a check by the library staff, you will be informed whether it is possible to purchase an electronic version or not.
+- Once the library staff has checked your request, you will be informed of whether it is possible to purchase an electronic version.

-Assign tags to your resources – this is an important information for your students as well as library staff!
+Please assign tags to your resources – this is an important information for your students and for our library staff.

 Add a public note for your students or a private note for your collaborators (other lecturers, tutors, etc.)

-Publish the list and send it to the library
+Publish a list and send it to the library

-You have the option to activate a discussion platform for students.
-This can be used for the exchange of students ideas/thoughts on specific resources or for grouping e.g.
+You have the option of activating a discussion platform for students.
+This can be used for the allowing the students to exchange ideas/thoughts on specific resources or for forming groups e.g.

 By assigning tags, you can send a request to the library to digitize pages or chapters from books or journals.

-- Digitization request: A book / journal that is already in the inventory or is newly acquired should be partially digitized
+- Digitization request: Parts of a book / journal that is already available in the library collection or has been newly acquired should be digitized

-read!t gives you the choice between a German and an English interface.
-You can change the language setting via your account settings.
+read!t gives you a choice between a German and an English user interface.
+You can change the language in your account settings.

 Fit4Research by Vienna University of Economics and Business is licensed under a